Tirah campaign: November

-The force, in detached brigades, now traversed the Tirah district in all directions, and destroyed the walled and fortified hamlets of the Afridis.
+The force, in detached brigades, now traversed the Tirah district in all directions, and destroyed the walled and fortified hamlets of the Afridi.
 The two divisions available for this duty numbered about 20,000 men.
 A force about 3,200 strong commanded by Brigadier-General (afterwards Major General Sir Richard) Westmacott was first employed to attack Saran Sar, which was easily carried, but during the retirement the troops were hard pressed and had 64 casualties.
 On 11 November, Saran Sar was again attacked by the brigade of Brigadier-General (afterwards Sir Alfred) Gaselee.
 Experience enabled better dispositions to be made, and the casualties were only three.

 The traversing of the valley continued, and on 13 November a third brigade under Brigadier General Francis James Kempster visited the Waran valley via the Tseri Kandao Pass.
 Little difficulty was experienced during the advance, and several villages were destroyed; but on 16 November, during the return march, the rearguard was hotly engaged all day, and had to be relieved by fresh troops next morning.
 British casualties numbered 72.
-Almost daily the Afridis, too wise to risk general engagements, waged continual guerrilla warfare, and troops engaged in foraging or survey duties were constantly attacked.
+Almost daily the Afridi, too wise to risk general engagements, waged continual guerrilla warfare, and troops engaged in foraging or survey duties were constantly attacked.
 On 21 November, a brigade under Brigadier-General Westmacott was detached to visit the Rajgul valley.
 The road was exceedingly difficult and steady opposition was encountered.
 The objectives were accomplished, but with 23 casualties during the retirement alone.
 The last task undertaken was the punishment of the Chamkannis, Mamuzais, and Massozais.
 This was carried out by Brigadier-General Gaselee, who joined hands with the Kurram movable column ordered up for the purpose.
+On the 29th of November a few shots were fired into headquarters camp injuring two escorts of Sir William Lockhart, including Pratap Singh of Idar, a Rajput Nobleman and orderly officer in the Army Staff.
 The Mamuzais and Massozais submitted immediately, but the Chamkannis offered resistance on 1 and 2 December, with about 30 British casualties.